-- (3) A municipality or group of municipalities establishing load aggregation pursuant to this section shall develop an implementation plan, for review by its citizens, detailing the process and consequences of aggregation.
-Any municipal load aggregation established pursuant to this section shall provide for universal access, reliability, and equitable treatment of all classes of customers and shall meet any requirements established by state law or by the commission concerning aggregated service.
-A municipality or group of municipalities establishing load aggregation shall prepare a statement of intent with the implementation plan.
-The plan shall include all of the following: - (A) An organizational structure of the program, its operations, and its funding. - (B) Ratesetting and other costs to participants. - (C) The methods for entering and terminating agreements with other entities. - (D) The rights and responsibilities of program participants. - (E) Termination of the program. - (4) All electrical corporations shall cooperate fully with municipalities that investigate, pursue, or implement community choice aggregation programs.
-Cooperation shall include providing municipalities with all billing and load data.
-Electrical corporations shall continue to provide all metering, billing, collection, and customer service to retail customers that participate in municipal aggregation programs.
-Bills sent by the electrical corporation to retail customers shall identify the municipal aggregator as providing the energy component of the bill.
-The commission shall determine the terms and conditions under which the electrical corporation provides services to municipal aggregators and retail customers. - (5) (A) A city, county, or city and county that elects to implement a municipal aggregation program pursuant to this chapter may do so by ordinance. - 38 (B) Two or more municipalities may participate as a group in a municipal aggregation pursuant to this chapter, through a joint powers authority or other means, if each entity adopts an ordinance pursuant to subparagraph (A).
+- (2) Under community choice aggregation, customer participation may not require a positive written declaration, but all customers shall be informed of their right to opt out of the community choice aggregation program.
+If no negative declaration is made by a customer, that customer shall be served through the community choice aggregation program. - (3) A community choice aggregator establishing load aggregation pursuant to this section shall develop an implementation plan detailing the process and consequences of aggregation.
+The implementation plan, and any subsequent changes to it, shall be considered and adopted at a duly noticed public hearing.
+Any community choice load aggregation established pursuant to this section shall provide for universal access, reliability, and equitable treatment of all classes of customers and shall meet any requirements established by state law or by the commission concerning aggregated service.
+A community choice aggregator establishing load aggregation shall prepare a statement of intent with the implementation plan.
+The plan shall include all of the following: - (A) An organizational structure of the program, its operations, and its funding. - (B) Ratesetting and other costs to participants. - (C) The methods for entering and terminating agreements with other entities. - (D) The rights and responsibilities of program participants. - (E) Termination of the program. - (4) All electrical corporations shall cooperate fully with cities, counties, or cities and counties that investigate, pursue, or implement community choice aggregation programs.
+Cooperation shall include providing cities, counties, or cities and counties with appropriate billing and load data, including, but not limited to, data detailing energy needs and patterns of usage, as determined by the commission, and in accordance with procedures established by the commission.
+Electrical corporations shall continue to provide all metering, billing, collection, and customer service to retail customers that participate in community choice aggregation programs.
+Bills sent by the electrical corporation to retail

+39 40 customers shall identify the community choice aggregator as providing the energy component of the bill.
+The commission shall determine the terms and conditions under which the electrical corporation provides services to community choice aggregators and retail customers.